Parent Resources

 • Plan a special snack or meal and have your child write the menu.

-• After finishing a chapter in a book or a magazine article, have your child explain his or her favorite event.
+• After finishing a chapter in a book or a magazine article, have your child explain their favorite event.

-• Talk to your child and encourage him or her to engage in conversion during family activities.
+• Talk to your child and encourage them to engage in conversion during family activities.

 • Give a journal or diary as a gift.